ART 101 1A

 The purpose of this course is to equip students with the necessary video editing skills for today's graphic designers.
 Students will be introduced to the concepts and processes involved in creating high quality video content for web, DVD, and other multimedia platforms.
 (F) $75 course fee.
 Prerequisites: ART 151 I and completion of the O tag or concurrent enrollment in an O tag course.

 This course will provide students with an introductory experience in the design and fabrication of jewelry and small sculpture.
 Emphasis is placed on creating original work using a variety of tools and processes including but not limited to: sawing, filing, piercing, soldering, cold joining, texturing, and polishing.
 Basic studio skills such as proper tool usage, safety, and working vocabulary associated with techniques will be emphasized. $40.00 course fee.
-Prerequisite: none.
+Prerequisites: one of the following: ART 106 B, ART 114 B, ART 200 B, ART 202, or ART 216, or consent of instructor.

 ART 342 K